rkseto/eicSimUCRRKS/README.md

 # eicSimUCRRKS
-Start of EIC simulations, using LAtif's setup
+Start of EIC simulations, using Latif's setup